mgalalm/blog/content/laravel/testing-with-fake-http-laravel.md

 image: "images/fake-http.jpg"
 ---

-# Testing with Fake HTTP Requests in Laravel
 ![Fake HTTP](/images/fake-http.jpg)

 In Laravel, one of the powerful tools for testing is the ability to simulate HTTP responses without actually hitting an external API.
-This is particularly useful when you need to ensure your application behaves correctly regardless of the API's response.
+This is particularly useful when you need to ensure your application behaves correctly regardless of the API's response. <!--more-->

 Here's how you can use `Http::fake()` to test a scenario where you're checking the stock status and price of an item from an Amazon-like service.

 ## The Tracking Functionality